adaltas/node-each/README.md

 * Version 2 is a complete rewrite based on promise.
 * Version above 0.8.0 renamed then to next.
-* Versions above 0.2.x, changed arguments of the callback.
+* Versions above 0.2.x, changed the arguments of the callback.

 ## Initialisation